ijanett/furdocs/notes.md

     MODELS
 Vet
-has_many :appointments
+- has_many :appointments
-has_many :pets, through: :appointments
+- has_many :pets, through: :appointments

 Pet
-belongs_to :owner
+- belongs_to :owner
-has_many :records
+- has_many :records
-has_many :appointments
+- has_many :appointments
-has_many :vets, through: :appointments
+- has_many :vets, through: :appointments

-Appointment
+- Appointment
-belongs_to :vet
+- belongs_to :vet
-belongs_to :pet
+- belongs_to :pet

-PetRecord
+Record
-belongs_to :pet
+- belongs_to :pet

 Owner
-has_many :pets
+- has_many :pets

     SCHEMA